SEL-Columbia/infrastructure-planning/missions/ProductionCountdown-20160711.md

             Compute raw cost per kw
             Pick nearest generator capacity and use those costs per kw Round actual capacity to integer
+        Check that algorithm rounds up if it is equidistant

     Update columns.txt with new names
     Update parameter names in cc.ini